2026 World Cup FIFA PASS Guide: How to Get Faster U.S. Visa Appointments, Eligibility, Timeline & Step-by-Step Application

 Q: Can I apply for FIFA PASS after getting a visa?

 A: No — only for upcoming B1/B2 visa interviews.
+If you already have a visa, you don't need it.

 Q: My friend bought tickets and transferred them to me.
 Am I eligible?